trdischat/fvtt/patches/README.md

   * **patchDice**: Average of 2d20 rolls for normal checks and saves; limit dice to reroll (applies to the dnd5e system).

 All patches rely on the **patchClass** utility function.

+Module also includes some extra CSS styles to add color to Play and Stop buttons in playlists.

 Effect of **patchFog**: compare GM view on the left to Player view on the right